Pre-K Rock Out Info

 Class Dates / Class Shows

-The Tuesday class will have their final performance on Tuesday, March 14 at 3:45, and the Thursday class's final performance will be on Thursday March 16 at 3:00.
-Both classes meet at their regular scheduled times for a dress rehearsal and fun pre-show activities.
+On show days all classes meet at their regular scheduled times for a dress rehearsal and fun pre-show activities and then families and fans will be invited in at show time.
 Mark your calendars now and feel free to bring guests.

 Where is Rock Band Land?